St Francis CE Primary School Curriculum

 Click here to read the St. Francis Relationships Model

-We are developing our Parish meta-narrative - JOHN 10:10B ‘living life to the fullest’, which encompasses and asks us to reflect deeply with all of our stakeholders about how we might best live our lives so that they are the richest and hold the greatest of meaning.
+We are embedding our Parish meta-narrative - JOHN 10:10B ‘living life to the fullest’, which encompasses and asks us to reflect deeply with all of our stakeholders about how we might best live our lives so that they are the richest and hold the greatest of meaning.

-At St Francis school we pride ourselves on leading a curriculum that is focused on developing the whole child, their skills, knowledge, attitudes, interests and provides children with the cultural capital that they need to be successful.
+At St Francis school we pride ourselves on leading a curriculum that is focused on developing the whole child, their skills, knowledge, attitudes, interests and provides children with the cultural and social capital that they need to be successful.

 Wherever possible, learning is grounded in real life experiences and provides children with the opportunity to broaden their horizons.
 This is achieved through Outdoor Learning, whole school projects and by embracing opportunities in our local area.